manaskocharekar/YTtracker/README.md

 ## Installation

-1. Download the extension from the Chrome Web Store.
+1. Download the extension from the [repository](https://github.com/manaskocharekar/YTtracker).
+2. Unzip the downloaded file.
+3. Open Chrome and go to `chrome://extensions/`.
+4. Enable "Developer mode" by clicking the toggle switch in the top right corner.
-2. Click on the extension icon in the Chrome toolbar.
+5. Click on "Load unpacked" and select the unzipped folder.
-3. Start tracking your YouTube watch time!
+6. The extension will be added to your browser, and you can start tracking your YouTube watch time!

 ## Usage